-LONDON (29 June 2020) — New research from TopCV, the world's largest CV-writing service, reveals that 65 per cent of working UK professionals would consider leaving their job as a result of poor treatment by their employer during the COVID-19 pandemic.
+LONDON (29 June 2020) — New research from TopCV, the world's largest CV-writing service, reveals that 65% of working UK professionals would consider leaving their job as a result of poor treatment by their employer during the COVID-19 pandemic.

 The survey assessed staff attitudes towards their employer, including those who were furloughed, as well as those who continued to work for the same company through the crisis.

-The No. 1 reason for employee dissatisfaction was poor communication.
-In fact, 17 per cent of those working during the pandemic told TopCV that their company failed to communicate quickly, often and/or effectively about major issues such as working hours, layoffs and pay during the crisis.
-Similarly, 55 per cent of employees who were furloughed felt neglected by their employer, who failed to communicate or keep them informed of next steps.
+The number one reason for employee dissatisfaction was poor communication.
+In fact, 17% of those working during the pandemic told TopCV that their company failed to communicate quickly, often and/or effectively about major issues such as working hours, layoffs, and pay during the crisis.
+Similarly, 55% of employees who were furloughed felt neglected by their employer, who failed to communicate or keep them informed of next steps.

-Furthermore, 21 per cent of professionals admitted they were unhappy even before the crisis, but that their employer's behaviour towards them during this period was the final straw, and would prompt them to look for a role elsewhere.
+Furthermore, 21% of professionals admitted that they were unhappy even before the crisis, but that their employer's behaviour towards them during this period was the final straw and would prompt them to look for a role elsewhere.

 Despite job availability in the UK plummeting to a record low, only one in four working UK professionals view their company's behaviour positively and want to remain employed there post-pandemic.Interestingly, among furloughed employees, a higher proportion (45%) said they felt their employer managed the situation well and they would not consider leaving.

 However, findings do suggest that the pandemic has triggered greater workplace flexibility.
-A mere 6 per cent of employees working remotely said they were unhappy with the flexibility their company offered to help them care for their families.
+A mere 6% of employees working remotely said that they were unhappy with the flexibility their company offered to help them care for their families.

 Fourth Day PR